everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 * visitingTeam - a Team object in small format
 * homeTeam - a Team object in small format
 * round - the round in which the game belongs, integer or null

+### Extended format
+* facts - Details information such as spectators, arena and referees
+* gameEventLevel - The level of detail that the game event list contains, 'detailed' or 'aggregated'
+* gameEvents - Game events for this event, Array of GameEvent objects
+* subGames - Sub games for this event, Array of SubGame objects

+## GameEvent object format
+Events from a game, for example goals, penalties and period results.
+Each type of game event have its of set of properties.

+### All game events:
+* type - Type of game event

+### Game events of type 'PERIOD_RESULT'
+* period - what period the result refers to, integer
+* homeTeamPeriodScore - how many goals the home team scored in the period, integer
+* visitingTeamPeriodScore - how many goals the visiting team scored in the period, integer

+### Game events of type 'ORDINARY_TIME_RESULT'
+* homeTeamScore - Score for the home team after the ordinary number of periods has been played, integer
+* visitingTeamScore - Score for the visiting team after the ordinary number of periods has been played, integer

+### Game events of type 'GOAL'
+* minute - Game minute the goal was made, only present if the game event level is detailed, integer
+* second - Game second the goal was made, only present if the game event level is detailed, integer
+* count - Number of goals accounted for this game event, always 1 when the game event level is detailed, integer
+* penaltyShot - Number of goals made from a penalty shot of the total count for the game event, 0 or 1 when the game event level is detailed, integer
+* team - The team that scored the goal, a Team object in small format
+* player - The player that scored the goal, a Player object in small format
+* assistingPlayer - The players that assisted the goal, Array of Player objects in small format
+* homeTeamScore - Score for the home team after the goal, integer
+* visitingTeamScore - Score for the visiting team after the goal, integer

+## SubGame object format
+Some events consists of many games that are represented as sub games.
+This is common in Tennis and Table tennis.

+### Format
+* gameNumber - Number for this game in the serie of sub games
+* visitingTeam - a Team object in small format
+* homeTeam - a Team object in small format
+* visitingTeamPlayer - a Player object in small format
+* homeTeamPlayer - a Player object in small format
+* scores - Period scores from the game for both teams, Array of objects with homeTeamScore and visitingTeamScore properties.

 ## Team Stats object format
 Used to represent the results and stats for the team, for example, currently in the league table.